WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 Crop extent, crop type and irrigation mapping at the global scale are challenging tasks due to the wide variety of landscape dynamics, crop types, growing seasons and agricultural management practices.

 Several attempts have already been made to come up with accurate global maps, but until now not one has succeeded in providing timely information at field level on a global scale.
 Current crop map layers miss either on spatial detail or timeliness of the products.
-As such, the agricultural community is still in need of a system that demonstrates the feasibility of a seasonal global monitoring system at field level.
+As such, WorldCereal supports the agricultural community by providing a system that demonstrates the feasibility of a seasonal global monitoring system at field level.

 WorldCereal, taking it a step further in benefit of the community

-WorldCereal will not only provide a system which offers accurate, global and seasonally updated cropland extent, crop type and irrigation maps, it will also provide the community with the necessary tools and technology to create these maps themselves for their own regions of interest and, if available, using their own reference data.
+WorldCereal not only provides a system which offers accurate, global and seasonally updated cropland extent, crop type and irrigation maps, it also provides the community with the necessary tools and technology to create these maps themselves for their own regions of interest and, if available, using their own reference data.

-- access to open-and free in situ and satellite data, including Sentinel-1, -2, and -3 and Landsat 8
+- access to open-and free in situ and satellite data, including Sentinel and Landsat data

 - newly developed and tested state-of-the-art classification algorithms